-Towards this end the Trustees made available a dedicated resource who was placed at the MBOD/CCOD offices in Braamfontein to help process claims submitted by the Trust.
+Towards this end the Trustees made available a dedicated person who was placed at the MBOD/CCOD offices in Braamfontein to collaborate and help process claims submitted by the Trust.
+This process worked well.

 The Trust, with the assistance of the Director of the MBOD, the Compensation Commissioner and their staff, commenced submitting claims on behalf of claimants in December 2017.
-As of 29 February 2020, a total of 1301 claims had been submitted to the MBOD and their claim status was as follows:
+As of 28 February 2021, a total of 1371 claims had been submitted to the MBOD of which 1301 were finalised with their claim status as follows: